Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the Bias and the Variance of a Statistic

-which can be approximated under the empirical distribution $\hat{F}$ to give the nonparametric estimate of the variance for a statistic $s$ by:

 It is important to state here that $s$ should be a functional in $\hat{F}$ that is an approximation to $F$, as was initially assumed in (\ref{eq71}).
 If for example the value of the statistic $s$ changes if every sample case $x_{i}$ is duplicated, i.e., repeated twice, this is not a functional statistic.
 An example of a functional statistic is the biased version of the variance estimate $\Sigma_{i}(x_{i}-\bar{x}_{i})^{2}/n$, while the unbiased version $\Sigma_{i}(x_{i}-\bar{x}_{i})^{2}/(n-1)$ is not a functional statistic.
 Generally, any approximation $s(\hat{F})$ to the functional $s(F)$, by approximating $F$ by the MLE $\hat{F}$, obviously will be functional.
 In such a case the statistic $s(\hat{F})$ is called the plug-in estimate of the functional $s(F)$.
-Moreover, the influence function method for variance estimation is applicable only to those functional statistics whose derivative (\ref{eq76}) exists.
+Moreover, the influence function (IF) method for variance estimation is applicable only to those functional statistics whose derivative (\ref{eq76}) exists.
 If that derivative exists, the statistic is called a smooth statistic; i.e., a small change in the dataset leads a small change in the statistic.
-For instance, the median is a functional statistic in the sense that duplicating any sample case will result in the same value of the median.
-On the other hand it is not smooth as described at the end of Section~\ref{subsubsec:mylabel3}.
-A key reference for the influence function is \cite{Hampel1986RobustStatistics}.
+For instance, although the median is a functional statistic in the sense that duplicating any sample case will result in the same value of the median, it is not smooth as described at the end of Sec.~\ref{subsubsec:mylabel3}.
+A key reference for the IF is~\cite{Hampel1986RobustStatistics}.
+Appendix~\ref{sec:influence-function} shows an interesting connection to the jackknife estimate.

-A very interesting case arises from (\ref{eq78}) if $-1/(n+1)$ is substituted for $\varepsilon$.
-In this case the new probability mass assigned to the point $x_{j=i}$ in (\ref{eq78}) will be zero.
-This value of $\varepsilon$ simply generates the jackknife estimate discussed in Section~\ref{subsubsec:jackknife} where the whole point is removed from the dataset.